-These programs are designed to help prepare for and respond to chemical emergencies.
+The programs of the CAMEO software suite are designed to help prepare for and respond to chemical emergencies.

 ADIOS is an oil spill response tool that models how different types of oil weather in the marine environment.

-GNOME is a software modeling tool used to predict the possible route pollutants might follow in a body of water.
+GNOME is a software modeling tool used to predict the possible route pollutants might follow on the water's surface.

 Environmental Sensitivity Index (ESI) maps provide a concise summary of coastal resources at risk if an oil spill occurs nearby.